Nearly 37,000 people are employed through BC’s gaming industry,

 for the provincial budget in BC than the fuel tax, BC Hydro, the Liquor Distribution Branch, ICBC, and royalties from forestry and natural gas.

-- There are 17 casinos, 18 community gaming centres and 6 bingo halls in BC.
+- There are 17 casinos, 18 community gaming centres and 6 bingo halls in BC – 38 of which are owned and operated by BCGIA members.

 - Gaming facilities in the province (casinos and community gaming centres) operate over 12,700 slot machines.